(See also Evaluation of Anorectal Disorders.)

 Diagnosis of anorectal fistula is by examination.
-Sigmoidoscopy should follow if there is suspicion of Crohn disease (see diagnosis of Crohn disease).
+Anoscopy or sigmoidoscopy may be used to visualize the internal opening of the fistula.
+Colonoscopy should follow if there is suspicion of Crohn disease (see diagnosis of Crohn disease).

 In the past, the only effective treatment was surgery, in which the primary opening and the entire tract are unroofed and converted into a “ditch.”
 Partial division of the sphincters may be necessary.
 Some degree of incontinence may occur if a considerable portion of the sphincteric ring is divided.
 Alternatives to conventional surgery include advancement flaps, biologic plugs, and fibrin glue instillations into the fistulous tract.
 More recently, the ligation of intersphincteric fistula tract (LIFT) procedure, where the fistula tract is divided between the sphincter muscles, has gained acceptance as an alternative more likely to preserve continence.